What is Siam Park officially?

 You can take food and drinks in!

-There are signs all over the entrance at Siam Park saying you're not allowed picnics (Although you are allowed water).
-But what happens if you take proper food in?
 Is it taken off you and thrown in the bin?
 Are you forced to fight to the death with a pride of lions as a punishment?
 Nope.

 If you're sneaky and hide food and drinks in your towels, the staff aren't going to spot it.
 Even if they ask to look inside your bag.
 But you don't have to be totally dishonest to eat your favourite sandwiches in the park.

-Scroll down to the bottom of their Where to Eat page and you'll see you can pay €3 for the staff to take care of your food.
+Scroll down to the bottom of their Siam Park food page and you'll see you can pay €3 for the staff to take care of your food.
 You can then return to the entrance whenever you're ready to eat and enjoy your lunch in the shaded picnic area.
-How good is that?
-They don't make it clear whether it's €3 per group, €3 per person, €3 per individual grape...But it's a much cheaper option than buying food in the park and it's perfect for fussy eaters.

 Rides close throughout the year

-The maintenance team work really hard to keep Siam Park in tip-top shape.
-And in order to do a good job, some of the rides have to close for a few weeks at a time.
 They usually do repair work on one ride at a time when the park is quietest.
 But if you pay full whack for a park ticket and find the slide you wanted to go on more than any other one is closed, you're not going to get a refund.
-There's always a message on the homepage of the Siam Park website when any slide or section of the park is closed, so check that before you go.

 Important info about Siam Park

-Opening hours: Open 365 days a year.
-In summer (May 1st - October 31st) 10am - 6pm | In winter (November 1st - April 30th) 10am - 5pm
+Siam Park is open 365 days a year.
+In summer (May 1st - October 31st) it's open 10am - 6pm.
+In winter (November 1st - April 30th) it's open 10am - 5pm

-1 day ticket for non-residents: €40 for adults and €28 for children aged 3-11
+1-day ticket for non-residents: €42 for adults and €30 for children aged 3-11.

-1 day ticket for Canarian residents: €19.50 for adults and €13.50 for children aged 3-11
+1-day ticket for Canarian residents: €22.50 for adults and €16 for children aged 2-11.

 John Fyfe says